proofcert/fpccheck/README.md

-A prototype checker that uses foundational proof certificates (FPCs) to define small outline proofs of lemmas that require simple inductions and previously proved lemma.
+A prototype checker that uses foundational proof certificates (FPCs) to define small outline proofs of lemmas that require simple inductions and previously proved lemmas.
 These definitions are given as intuitionistic specifications written  as logic programs using least fixed point definitions.
 A focused sequent calculus is used to structure the search used in the proof checker.

 Installation
 ------------